 FOUNDERS' GRANT APPLICATION

 Applications must be submitted to the REF not later than March 4, 2019.
 The minimum grant submission is $10,000; the maximum is $25,000.
 Applications will be reviewed internally by the REF.
 The top three to five candidates will be asked to make a presentation of up to 30 minutes in length to the REF Board at a date and time to be announced.
 Grants will be awarded by April.

 The REF Board of Trustees generally looks more favorably upon grants that:

 » Are creative and innovative in nature

 » Are sustainable for more than one year

-Although the REF Board of Trustees may make exceptions, it prefers not to give grants involving:
+Although the REF Board of Trustees may make exceptions, applications that have the following characteristics generally will not be approved:

 » Consumable items such as food, t-shirts, prizes, subscriptions, etc.